-- EPICA DC.
-As the ice sinks passed the crests of the subglacial valleys, lateral compression on the sides of the valley will progressively combine with the vertical uniaxial compression.
-The resulting stress field, will therefore transition from uniaxial vertical compression to longitudinal extension, as illustrated by the 3-D-arrows in the central part of the drawing of Fig. 7.
-The associated change in fabrics will be from a vertical - single maximum to a vertical girdle fabric, in a plane parallel to the subglacial valley sides.
-This new pattern might be the one already suggested in the discretely changing fabrics described by Durand et al. (2009) below 2800 m.
+axial compression.
+The resulting stress field will therefore transition from uniaxial vertical compression to longitudinal extension, as illustrated by the 3-D arrows in the central part of the drawing of Fig. 7.
+The associated change in fabrics will be from a vertical single maximum to a vertical girdle fabric, in a plane parallel to the subglacial valley sides.
+This new pattern might be the one already suggested in the discretely changing fabrics described by Durand et al. (2008) below 2800 m.
 Because the principal stress transverse to the subglacial valley slowly shifts from extensional to compressive, the result could be a relative vertical stretching of individual accumulation layers, depending on the intensity of the principal extension along the valley axis.
+It is however not possible, with the data at hand, to demonstrate whether this relative vertical stretching results in an absolute increase of annual layer thickness (as shown in Fig. 7) or if it only results in a decrease of the thinning rate.
 In this configuration, one must of course consider a 3-D geometry, in which the vertically stretched ice can be moved away from the drill location.
-Part of it can be melted at the ice-bedrock interface where the ice is at the pressure-melting point, and the over-deepening of the longitudinal valleys seen in Fig. 3 of Rémy and Tobacco (2000) could also provide an escape route for the ice.
+Part of it can be melted at the ice-bedrock interface where the ice is at the pressure-melting point, and the overdeepening of the longitudinal valleys seen in Fig. 3 of Rémy and Tobacco (2000) could also provide an escape route for the ice.